CriticalFlaw/FlawBOT/docs/modules/reddit.md

 Commands for interacting with the Reddit RSS Feed.
-The prefix is `/reddit`.

 ### hot
 Returns hot-topics from Reddit for a given subreddit.